yjqg6666/kubernetes-event-exporter/README.md

 * A route can have many sub-routes, forming a tree.
 * Routing starts from the root route.

+## Using Secrets

+In your config file, you can refer to environment variables as `${API_KEY}` therefore you can use ConfigMap or Secrets to keep the config file clean of secrets.

 ## Troubleshoot "Events Discarded" warning:

 - If there are `client-side throttling` warnings in the event-exporter log: